Main content

 There a few ways to solve this type of problem.
 One way to is to apply the given ratio to both the horizontal and vertical displacements between the points.

-For example, if point A is at left parenthesis, 0, comma, 0, right parenthesis, point C is at left parenthesis, 8, comma, 4, right parenthesis, and we want to find point B such that A, B is start fraction, 3, divided by, 4, end fraction of A, C, we can use a strategy like this:
+For example, if point A is at (0,0), point C is at (8,4), and we want to find point B such that AB is 34 of AC, we can use a strategy like this:

-- The horizontal displacement is 8 units, and start fraction, 3, divided by, 4, end fraction of 8 is 6.
+• The horizontal displacement is 8 units, and 34 of 8 is 6.

-- The vertical displacement is 4 units, and start fraction, 3, divided by, 4, end fraction of 4 is 3.
+• The vertical displacement is 4 units, and 34 of 4 is 3.

 How do we divide a line segment into two segments with a certain ratio of lengths given the coordinates of the endpoints?